magento/devdocs/src/cloud/project/magento-app-properties.md

 The `web` property defines how your application is exposed to the web (in HTTP).
 It determines how the web application serves content— from the front-controller script to a non-static request to an `index.php` file on the root.
 We support any directory structure so the static file can be in a sub directory, and the `index.php` file can be further down.

-You can specify the following attributes for the `web` property:
+You can specify the following key values for the `web` property _locations_:

 Attribute | Description
 --------- | -----------
+`allow` | Serve files that do not match a rule.
+Default value = `true` `blacklist` | Files that should never be served.
+Has no effect on static files.
+`expires` | The number of seconds to cache `whitelist` content in the browser.
+This attribute enables the `cache-control` and `expires` headers for static content.
+If this value is not set, the `expires` directive and resulting headers are not included when serving static content files.
+`index` | Static files to serve your application, such as the `index.html` file.
+This key expects a collection.
+You must include the static file(s) in the `whitelist` as an index file: `- \.html$`
+`passthru` | The URL used in the event that a static file or PHP file cannot be found.
+Typically, this URL is the front controller for your applications, such as `/index.php` or `/app.php`.
 `root` | The path relative to the root of the application that is exposed on the web.
 Typical values include `/public` and `/web`.
-`passthru` | The URL used in the event that a static file or PHP file cannot be found.
-This URL is typically the front controller for your applications, often `/index.php` or `/app.php`.
-`index` | Static files, such as `index.html`, to serve your application.
-This key expects a collection.
-You must include the static file(s) in the whitelist as an index file, like `- \.html$`.
-`blacklist` | A list of files that should never be executed.
-Has no effect on static files.
+`scripts` | Allow loading scripts in this location.
+Set the value to `true` to allow scripts.
-`whitelist` | A list of static files (as regular expressions) that can be served.
-Dynamic files (for example, PHP files) are treated as static files and have their source code served, but they are not executed.
+`whitelist` | A list of static files that can be served.
+Dynamic files, such as PHP files, are treated as static files, where the source code is served and not run.
-`expires` | The number of seconds to cache whitelisted content in the browser.
-This attribute enables the cache-control and expires headers for static content.
-If this value is not set, the `expires` directive and resulting headers are not included when serving static content files.

 Contrary to standard `.htaccess` approaches that accept a _blacklist_ and allow access to everything not on a specific list, we accept a _whitelist_, which means that any request that does not match triggers a 404 error and passes through to the URL specified by the `passthru` attribute.

 Our default configuration allows the following: